Fashion and other neuroses – conversations about art

 On the occasion of the publication of her book, Katja Eichinger, who also works as a photographer and music producer, and Patrizia Dander, chief curator at Museum Brandhorst, continue their conversations about art.
 They discuss the broad field of fashion and its manifestations along central works from the Brandhorst collection by Andy Warhol, Wolfgang Tillmans, Seth Price and Alexandra Bircken.
 This four-part "time travel" through art and fashion of postmodernism not only deals with the points of intersection between the two disciplines, but also takes up questions of self-dramatization and subculture as well as reflections on feminism and post-apocalyptic identities.

-The other talks will appear on our website in the following weeks:
+The other talks will appear in our media library in the following weeks:

 THU, May 21, 2020: Wolfgang Tillmans, Buchholz & Buchholz Installation 1993, 1993

 THU, 28 May 2020: Seth Price, Vintage Bomber, 2006